emmanuel/clockwork_mango/README.txt

-= Clockwork
+= ClockworkMango

 * http://clockwork.rubyforge.org

 == DESCRIPTION:

-Briefly, Clockwork simplifies the process of describing many types of
+Briefly, ClockworkMango simplifies the process of describing many types of
 recurrence: think Cron expressions in plain English, but that's not all!

-Clockwork provides an implementation of Temporal Expressions, (roughly) as described by Martin Fowler in his paper "Recurring Events for Calendars" (http://martinfowler.com/apsupp/recurring.pdf).
+ClockworkMango provides an implementation of Temporal Expressions, (roughly) as described by Martin Fowler in his paper "Recurring Events for Calendars" (http://martinfowler.com/apsupp/recurring.pdf).
 The implementation itself differs significantly from the one that Fowler describes there.